-LUX Scotland is delighted to announce a new online commission by Saoirse Amira Anis.
-The work will be available to view online in September and October 2022 on the LUX Scotland website with a discussion event in October.
+LUX Scotland is happy to announce a new online commission by Saoirse Amira Anis, ‘Holding Barzakh’ (2022) will be available to view online from Thursday 15 September, until Thursday 17 November, on the LUX Scotland website with an online discussion event in early November.

 In the work Anis taps into her dual heritage by using materials and plants from Moroccan and Scottish cuisines to explore rituals of sharing, and the generosity of love provided by the hands.

 This work formed part of Anis’ presentation at Platform: 2022 as part of Edinburgh Art Festival.